 Mix the egg replacer with water in a bowl and keep it aside.

-sift the dry ingredients couple of times in a big bowl.
+Sift the dry ingredients a couple of times in a big bowl.

 Add the wet ingredients one by one to the dry ingredients and gently mix well.
 The batter will be thin.